 Once you master the art of showing and telling effectively, you’ll be amazed at how it lifts your storytelling, and becomes part of your writing style.
 You’ll see opportunities to infuse it everywhere!

 I hope you feel more relaxed about showing and telling now.
-Learn how to realise a balance between description and brevity that will captivate readers and won’t let them go in my Show Don’t Tell Is Like A Layer Cake course.
+Learn how to realise a balance between description and brevity that will captivate readers and won’t let them go through a developmental edit, where I can help you find opportunities for more active storytelling.